Who Moved My Cheese?

 Though the pandemic may pass, but the state of the world has changed.
-You need to move from your Cheeseless Station C and venture into the maze, wherever new cheese may be found.
+You need to move from your Cheeseless Station C – or is it See – and venture into the maze, wherever new cheese may be found.
 Otherwise you stand a chance to starve.

-Whether you were running a school deep in the roots of Africa and learning institutions have gone dead to resurrect in January, maybe.
-Or were running a transport business between boarders and the process has slowed ten times due to the testing.
+Whether you were running a school deep in the roots of Africa and the learning institutions have gone dead to resurrect in January, maybe.
+Or were running a transport business between borders and the process has slowed ten times due to the testing.

-Don’t even wait for it hoping some COVID funds will trickle your way.
-Just get up and develop for a new way of doing the business.
-Change the strategies.
+Don’t even wait for it hoping COVID relief will trickle your way.
+Just get up and develop a new way of doing business.
+Change your strategies.
 Talk to different people.
-Better still, change the business.
+Better still, let certain people go and change your business.

-There’s is no law in any country I know that stops citizens from starting different businesses from their initial.
-So don’t limit yourself, go chase your cheese!
+There’s no law in any country I know that stops citizens from starting different businesses from their initial.
+So don’t limit yourself, go chase your cheese baby!